Siemens SL45

-The Siemens SL45 was the first mobile phone with memory expansion and an MP3 player, which debuted in 2001.
+The Siemens SL45 was the first mobile phone with memory expansion and an MP3 player, which debuted in late 2000.
 An improved version, the SL45i, was also the first phone to have a Java virtual machine.

 In addition to the MP3 player, SL45 offered other advanced features such as dictaphone with several hours of recording time, auto responder, voice dialing and voice commands, WAP browser, and context sensitive help in several languages.

 Other software include calendar/organizer, alarm clock, stopwatch, calculator, currency converter and games.
 While the SL45 was one of the most advanced phones in its time, it was also one of the smallest.

 Versions

 The Siemens SL45 came in three versions: